alephgamma/provision-postfix-vmail-venv/README.md

 ## The templates

-## Local submission: Reciept verification from local user to local user
+## Local submission: Receipt verification from local user to local user

 ## Local submission: Transmission (sent) verification from local user to local user

-## Network submission: Reciept verification at the target-node
+## Network submission: Receipt verification at the target-node

 ## Network submission: Transmission (sent) verification from the target-node